NethServer/nethsecurity-docs/dns_dhcp.rst

 **Advanced settings**

 It is possible to declare very specific DHCP options, searching for the field to configure (e.g. DNS passed to clients, tftp IP address and so on) and then specifying the value.
+The value can be also a list of values separated by a comma.

+Example to override the DNS passed to clients with 2 servers:

+- selected option: ``dns-server``
+- value: ``1.1.1.1,8.8.8.8``

 Static Leases
 -------------